SciViewer/SciView/README.md

 # 4) Mounting of Synology network drive
 In order to programmatically access the data the synology NAS has to be configured accordingly.
 The unix based commands access the data through mounting of the already, in the windows explorer, mounted network drive.
-Therefore the first step is it to mount the network drive in windows, also python code acesses the through this mount.
+Therefore the first step is it to mount the network drive in windows, also python code acesses the files and folders through this mount.

 ## 4.1) Windows network drive mount
 Reference Link: [Create a network drive mount in windows](https://basic-tutorials.de/synology-netzlaufwerk-im-windows-explorer-einbinden/)